scriptPilot/app-framework/README.md

 ### Workflow

 - Setup your development environment
-- Start your new app project with App Framework
+- Start and configure your app project
 - Develop your application
+  - App component
+  - Page components and routing
-  - Use CSS style sheets
+  - CSS style sheets
+  - Image files
-  - Use image files
+  - PDF files
+  - Node packages
-  - Use hardware API plugins
+  - Hardware API
 - Test your application
 - Deploy your application
+  - to any FTP server
+  - to Firebase Hosting
+  - to the Apple App Store
+  - to the Android Play Store

 ### CLI Reference